-But can workplace conflict occasionally be good?
-New research by Todorova, Bear, and Weingart (2014) has found that, under the right circumstances, frequent workplace conflict can lead to an exchange of valuable information and, eventually, to higher job satisfaction.
+The term “workplace conflict” sounds ominous, but can it also be a force for good?
+New research (Todorova, Bear, & Weingart, 2014) has found that, under the right circumstances, frequent workplace conflict can lead to an exchange of valuable information and, eventually, higher job satisfaction.

 TYPES OF WORKPLACE CONFLICT